TDarkShadow/iheartnewvegas/main.md

 - 🆕 [**All Explosion Sounds Overhaul**](https://www.nexusmods.com/newvegas/mods/66946) (Audio, Optional)
 - 🆕 [**Classic Level Up Sounds**](https://www.nexusmods.com/newvegas/mods/56807) (Audio, Optional)
 - 🆕 [**Classic XP Sound**](https://www.nexusmods.com/newvegas/mods/64514) (Audio, Optional)
-- ⚠️ [**Unfound Loot Custom INI**](https://drive.google.com/file/d/1qPl1C0p5kpK3FDcdrlikQYyxbjcUT_bD/view?usp=sharing).
-Updated to increase the influence of Luck in loot removal, and to make loot removal less dramatic at high Luck.
+- ⚠️ Updated **Unfound Loot Custom INI** to increase the influence of Luck in loot removal, and to make loot removal less dramatic at high Luck.
 Now loot reduction will range from 90% to 25% (1 Luck and 10 Luck, respectively, as opposed to 90% to 80%).
-- ⚠️ [**Alternative Repairing Custom INI**](https://drive.google.com/file/d/1eAek8R92nEReKmR1I-KRyDd0VT8MTg4U/view?usp=sharing).
-Updated to lower threshold at which apparel is considered clothing.
+- ⚠️ Updated **Alternative Repairing Custom INI** to lower threshold at which apparel is considered clothing.
 Now JSUE-edited outfits like Leather Armor and Armored Vault Jumpsuits will be repaired with Light Armor Parts.
-- ⚠️ [**FOV Slider Custom INI**](https://drive.google.com/file/d/1V9Sd35fNQ7KCKGLwzBIpXVXBShfeOrYD/view?usp=sharing).
-Updated to reduce weapon FOV.
+- ⚠️ Updated **FOV Slider Custom INI** to lower weapon FOV.
-- 🚫 [**WMIM Mesh Fix**](https://drive.google.com/file/d/1YIpCl0PccRdpQ2ISSMfHS_2gVx4-PtW2/view?usp=sharing).
-A leftover from when my guide was still a spreadsheet for me to follow, and hadn't been updated to reflect the latest **WMIM ESP Replacer**, which already includes this file.
+- 🚫 **WMIM Mesh Fix**.
+Already included in **WMIM ESP Replacer**.
 </details>

 <details>